-St. Thomas Aquinas tells us love is “willing the good of the other” selflessly (cf. I Cor.
+St. Thomas Aquinas tells us love is “willing the good of the other” selflessly (see also 1 Cor.
 13:5).
-In a sense, this is all God can do, because “God is love” (I John 4:8).
+In a sense, this is all God can do, because “God is love” (1 John 4:8).
 God can do nothing other than will to share the infinite good of himself with every single person ever created or conceived—even the souls who reject his love and forgiveness, because a God not loving would be a God contradicting his own essence, which is absurd.

-Thus God’s love is unconditional, because in one sense it has nothing to do with the other.
-It comes from within, regardless of what happens outside of the godhead.
+Thus, God’s love is unconditional because it comes from within, regardless of what happens outside the godhead.
 This brings profound meaning to Jesus’ words: “Love one another as I have loved you” (John 15:12).
 In essence, Jesus is calling us to love with that same unconditional love with which he loves as the God-Man.
 Regardless of varying situations and relationships in our lives, “God’s love has been poured into our hearts through the Holy Spirit” (Rom.
-5:5) empowering us to “will the good of the other” regardless of what “the other” may bring our way.
+5:5), empowering us to “will the good of the other” regardless of what “the other” may bring our way.

 On the other hand, forgiveness, as we’ve said, is not unconditional.
 It’s a two-way street.
 God offers his forgiveness to all out of his unconditional love and, therefore, so must all Christians.
 But here’s the rub.
 Because forgiveness is dependent upon the other, it cannot actually take place until there are willing partners on both sides of the divide.

-3. But God says, “I am He who blots out your transgression for my own sake, and I will not remember your sins,” in Isaiah 25:23.
+3. But God says, “I am he who blots out your transgression for my own sake, and I will not remember your sins” (Isa.
+25:23).
 Shouldn’t we do the same?